 Also of interest is that Raleigh has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Raleigh is a major college town.
-As is often the case in college towns, the many students that live in Raleigh have a strong influence on the local culture and music scene.
+In addition, Raleigh is a major college town that has a very high percentage of its residents over 18 years old who are college students.
+Naturally, collegiate life has a major influence on the local Raleigh culture, lifestyle and music scene.
 In fact, Raleigh is one of only a few big cities that are also major college towns.
-This combination of big city status and thousands of college students gives Raleigh, on one hand, a sophisticated style, while on the other also providing lots of diversions and entertainment for students.
-In fact, Raleigh is one of the biggest "college towns" in America.
-This elevates both the status of the city and the knowledge sector of the local economy, which is sustained by a steady output of new college graduates every spring.
+The combination of big city status and thousands of college students gives Raleigh on one hand, a sophisticated style, while on the other also provides a youthful feel and lots of diversions and entertainment for students.
+Believe it or not, Raleigh is one of the biggest "college towns" in America, generating lift to the economy of the entire region, and issuing forth thousands of newly-minted college students every spring, powering the innovation economy, the arts, and a lively club scene.

 The per capita income in Raleigh in 2010 was $31,169, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,676 for a family of four.
 However, Raleigh contains both very wealthy and poor people as well.

 Raleigh is an extremely ethnically-diverse city.
 The people who call Raleigh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raleigh residents report their race to be White, followed by Black or African-American.
 Raleigh also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.91% of the city’s residents.
 Important ancestries of people in Raleigh include German, Irish, Italian, and African.

 The most common language spoken in Raleigh is English.
 Other important languages spoken here include Spanish and African languages.